mars-area/Python-OSSDE/README.md

 ***Electric Power System Stability Operation***

-The project given by my lecture, I have done calculate using **Matlab** before.
-I want to try **Python** to calculate this.
-Electrical Network Data given below.
+In the project given by my lecture, I have done calculate using **Matlab** before.
+I want to try **Python** to perform the calculation.
+Electrical Network Data are given below.

 >![problem](./img/problem.jpg)